Lightstreamer/Lightstreamer-kafka-connector/README.md

 ├── bin
 ...
 ```
-### Installation
+#### Installation

-To install the Sink Connector plugin on a local installation of Confluent Platform:
+To install the Lightstreamer Sink Connector plugin on a local installation of Confluent Platform:

 1. Get the connector zip file `lightstreamer-kafka-connect-lightstreamer-1.0.0.zip` from the [latest release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/).
 Alternatively, check out this repository and run the following command from the [`kafka-connector-project`](kafka-connector-project/) folder: